-Freshly-picked ripe strawberries are one of my family’s favorite treats in late spring and early summer.
-These oven dried strawberries are one of my favorite ways to enjoy the intense flavor of freshly-picked strawberries year round.
-I like to add them to trail mix and my boys love finding them in their school lunches.
+Freshly-picked strawberries are one of my family’s favorite treats in late spring and early summer.
+These oven dried strawberries are a delicious way to enjoy the intense flavor of freshly-picked strawberries year round.
+I like to add them to trail mix and my boys love finding them in their school lunches and snacks.

 Can I dry strawberries in an oven?

-For those of us without a food dehydrator, it is still possible to create delicious dried fruit using your oven.
-A low temperature and patience is all it takes to create this delicious snack.
-Oh, and your kitchen will smell amazing.
+Yes!!!
+Even if you do not have a food dehydrator, it is still possible to create dried fruit in your oven.
+A low temperature and some patience is all it takes to create this delicious snack.
+(And your kitchen will smell amazing.)

-Please note, the dried strawberries will only be as sweet as the fresh strawberries used to make them.
-Though strawberries are available year round, these dried strawberries taste best when made with super sweet strawberries picked during strawberry season.
+Your dried strawberries will only be as sweet as the fresh strawberries used to make them.
+Though strawberries are available year round in grocery stores, you will have the best results if you make dried strawberries with just-picked berries that are fresh from a local farm.

 Oven Dried Strawberries Recipe